5argon/Minefield/README.md

 }
 ```

 You may not see any `Assert`, but the final `WaitUntilClickable` itself is already an implicit assertion that player could also continue on the scene.
-If that `WaitUntilClickable` which returns `CustomYieldInstruction` didn't go on, the test will fail from the timeout.
+If that `WaitUntilClickable` which returns `CustomYieldInstruction` didn't go on, the test will fail from the timeout. `WaitUntilClickable` could also catch one common bug where things are unintentionally clickable in the first `Awake`/`Start` frame because it tries repeatedly.

-`Click` is a simulation of pointer down, **wait a frame**, and pointer up plus pointer click together in the next frame.
+A `Click` is a simulation of pointer down, **wait a frame**, and pointer up plus pointer click together in the next frame.
 So `yield return` is required because it is not an instantaneous action.

 There are also various utilities that are not related to beacons available in `Utility` `static` class, like waiting for some `GameObject` to became active.
 They are used by the `Beacon` static class themselves, but in most cases you should try to stick to only `Beacon` class since that signifies that your beacon is enough or not.

 ### Assertion

 Sometimes you don't want to just navigate around and call it a day. `Assert.Beacon` is the entry point to assert a beacon.
 The `Is.___`  is emulating NUnit 3's constraint model style, however it is not an entirely a complete extension.
-(So you can't really do `Is.Not.Active` for example.)
+(So you can't really combine with every NUnit's expression, like `Is.Not.Active` for example.)

 ```csharp
 Assert.Beacon(beacon, Is.Active);